2020 Chevrolet Corvette Stingray arrives with mid-engine design, no manual, up to 495 hp

 The 2020 Chevrolet Corvette Stingray arrived Thursday in Southern California to fulfill the vision of Corvette engineer Zora Arkus-Duntov after 62 years.

-With a mid-engine layout, no available manual transmission, rear-biased weight balance, and different driving position, the C8 Corvette should drive unlike any production Corvette before it.
+With a mid-engine layout, no available manual transmission, rear-biased weight balance, and different driving position, the C8 Corvette should drive unlike any production Corvette before it while starting from less than $60,000.

 The mid-engine layout inverts the 2020 Corvette’s look.
 While previous Corvettes had a long hood, set-back cabin, and short deck, the new Corvette flips all that with a short hood, a cabin that’s 16.5 inches closer to the front, and a long, flowing rear deck to house the engine and drivetrain.
 It’s going to be a very different view out of the windshield for Corvette owners.